kolosys/proton/README.md

 - **💡 Examples & Guides** - Auto-extract examples and generate comprehensive guides
 - **🔍 Smart Parsing** - Parse Go AST to extract documentation, types, and examples
 - **✅ Configuration Validation** - Validate your configuration before generation
-- **🧹 Selective Cleaning** - Preserve custom content while regenerating auto-generated docs
+- **🧹 Smart Preservation** - Only regenerates API reference and examples, preserves all other documentation

 ## 📥 Installation